DongheeKang/MachineLearning/README.md

 ## Training, validating and testing with

-* [Colab] (https://colab.research.google.com/)- The web framework used
+* [Colab] (https://colab.research.google.com/) web notebook framework is used
-* possible to use a jupyter lab with local setup as well
+* It can be possible to use a jupyter lab in the local setup